ABCs of Scholarships

-To begin with, it’s important to distinguish between merit scholarships offered by a college or university and other scholarships typically referred to as “outside” or “off-campus” scholarships.
+As you consider your scholarship options, you will find two categories: Merit scholarships offered by a college or university and other scholarships typically referred to as “outside” or “off-campus” scholarships.
+Find more information on these scholarships below.

 Scholarships offered by a college or university typically include awards for: